nikitavoloboev/data/docs/health/nutrition/nutrition.md

 [This book](https://www.goodreads.com/book/show/25663961-how-not-to-die) contains all the evidence needed to prove that a whole food, plant based diet is the best thing you can do to mitigate diseases and living a healthy life.
 The author also has a [website](https://nutritionfacts.org) where he blogs about various things nutrition and health.

-Knowing this, I eat [whole food, plant based diet](foods.md) & [supplementing](supplements.md) where necessary.
+Knowing this, I eat [whole food, plant based diet](foods.md) & take [few supplementing](supplements.md).

-I try drink only water/tea with occasional coffee.
+I try drink only water/[tea](drinks/tea.md) with occasional [coffee](drinks/coffee.md).
 No added sugar in food/drinks.
 I love exploring [new and interesting pescatarian recipes](recipes.md).

 [Rhonda Patrick's interview](https://www.youtube.com/watch?v=XcvhERcZpWw&t=582s) is insightful.

+### Common foods

+I try to eat a lot of protein rich foods as I do daily [exercises](../../fitness/exercises.md) and generally try to live an active life style without sitting too much.

+Foods I try to eat a lot of and make recipes from:

+- Avocados (eat with eggs and/or some [whole grain bread](https://www.healthline.com/nutrition/healthiest-bread))
+- Greek yugurt (with frozen blueberries often)
+- Eggs (omelettes, sometimes boiled too)

 ## Notes